nhat-phan-jh/training/ex7/estimate.md

 - Speed up the review process.
 - Note: the message cannot exceed 50 characters git commit -m "[GENERAL ACTION] - [DETAILS] - [NOTE IF YES]"
-# 7.
+# 7. List of possible issues when a commit is broken
+It allows you to combine staged changes with the previous commit as an alternative for creating an entirely new commit

-# 8.Explain the nature of a branch in Git and Can use it to outline a list of possible issues when a branch has problems
+# 8. Explain the nature of a branch in Git and Can use it to outline a list of possible issues when a branch has problems

 - When a brand has a problem, we can check the list of commits to find the reason for that we can easily resolve the problem.